JamesByers/g_load_clean_and_analyse_data_with_Excel/B2_L7-Analyze_data_with_pivot_tables.md

 #### Code-along: Improve user value of Pivot tables in Excel - 25 min
 Students complete the actions concurrently with the instructor
+* Demonstrate that Pivot tables do not auto update
+  * Demonstrate triggering an update
 * Format Pivot tables for easier interpretation
  * Sort of columns in pivot tables (primary and secondary sorts)
  * Set filters to dimensions in a pivot table